 A decentralised ventilation system for homes such as The Heating Company’s Lunos decentralised heat recovery system is ductless, so it’s easy to install and perfect for retrofitting or for buildings that don’t have room to install a centralised ducting system.

-For a new build or an existing home with lots of ceiling or floor space, the ducted Brookvent centralised heat recovery system is a great option.
+For a new build or an existing home with lots of ceiling or floor space, the ducted Brookvent centralised HRV system is a great option.
 For help with home ventilation system design, contact The Heating Company team today.

 The art to getting a warm room in the morning with the unit is to give the heater at least an hour before using the shower - this works!
 We reset the controller to start 30 minutes earlier than before and we find the room is now nicely warmed when needed in the morning.